WearifulCupid0/lavaplayer/README.md

 LavaPlayer loads audio from supported sources, decodes or passes through audio when possible, and provides Opus frames that can be sent to Discord voice connections.

-This fork is public, but it is primarily maintained for the author's own bot and use cases.
+This fork is public, but it is primarily maintained for my own bot and use cases.
 API compatibility with the original LavaPlayer or with other forks is not guaranteed.

 ## Important module note